Xinyang-Li/AdaPS/README.md

 - **tensorflow-gpu 1.4.0**
 - NVIDIA GPU + CUDA 8.0

-Please check your environment before run this notebook.
-If your environment is not consistent, we suggest you configure a same environment to avoid some annoying errors caused by version incompatibility of the Tensorflow platform.
+Please check your environment before running this notebook.
+If your environment is not consistent, we suggest you configure the same environment to avoid some annoying errors caused by version incompatibility of the Tensorflow platform.

 # Citation